apache/pulsar/site/docs/1.18/admin/ZooKeeperBookKeeper.md

 ### List persistence policies

+You can see which persistence policy currently applies to a namespace.

 #### pulsar-admin

-Use the [`get-persistence`](../../reference/CliTools#pulsar-admin-namespaces-get-persistence) and specify the namespace.
+Use the [`get-persistence`](../../reference/CliTools#pulsar-admin-namespaces-get-persistence) subcommand and specify the namespace.

+##### Example

 ```shell
 $ pulsar-admin namespaces get-persistence my-prop/my-cluster/my-ns